mumble-voip/mumble-www/hugo/content/documentation/mumble-server/scripting/ice/glacier2.md

 For each object you get a proxy to (including the return from `Murmur::MetaPrx::getServer`), you need to add `#ice_router(router)`.

 {{< aside >}}
 This content released under [Creative Commons Attribution Share Alike](http://creativecommons.org/licenses/by-sa/2.5/) unless otherwise noted.
-This content is based on {{< wiki Ice />}}.
 {{< /aside >}}